upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_runtime_source_diagnostics.md

 - party pointer and first raw species extraction from synthetic party bytes
 - global audit classification and trainer-ID dedupe using synthetic runtime source rows only
+- strict runtime-source sync candidate selection using synthetic rows only

 The ROM-reading report remains opt-in through local test configuration.
 It must not be run by automated CI, and reports must keep private ROM paths redacted.